SEO for SaaS Companies: How It Works and What Drives Pipeline Growth

 High-intent SaaS SEO pages are pages that drive demos, trials, and revenue.
 They are not informational blog posts, but pages that target users who are already comparing tools and ready to act.

-Modern SaaS SEO depends on five core page types: comparison pages, alternatives pages, integration pages, feature pages, and use-case pages.
+Modern SaaS SEO depends on five core page types, which include: comparison pages, alternatives pages, integration pages, feature pages, and use-case pages.

 The bottom line?
 Without these pages, you miss bottom-funnel traffic that converts.